 (b) has the same annual leave, sick leave and long service leave entitlements as a permanent officer of the Public Service.

-[Clause 6 amended by No. 39 of 2010 s.
+[Clause 6 amended: No. 39 of 2010 s.
 89.]

 7. Public service officer as CEO, entitlements of

 (1) If a person occupied an office in the Public Service immediately before being appointed to the office of Chief Executive Officer —